-The Journeyman’s Course is a 40-hour, 14-night course held on Tuesdays and Thursdays from 4:30pm – 7:30pm covering topics such as Grounded Conductors, Wiring Methods, Transformers, Emergency Systems, and much more to help prepare you for the Journeyman Electrician Exam!
+The Journeyman’s Course is a 40-hour, 14-night course held on Tuesdays and Thursday evenings from 4:30pm – 7:30pm covering topics such as Grounded Conductors, Wiring Methods, Transformers, Emergency Systems, and much more to help prepare you for the Journeyman Electrician Exam!
 This course is based on the 2017 National Electrical Code (NEC).

 Ready to take your electrical training and skill set to the next level?
 Learn from the experts!